kommitters/elixir_xdr/guides/examples/boolean.md

 # XDR.Bool - Boolean
 Boolean is an Enumeration implementation that allows us to create boolean types.
-An XDR Boolean type is a Enumeration with the keyword list `[false: 0, true: 1]` as declarations.
+An XDR Boolean type is an Enumeration with the keyword list `[false: 0, true: 1]` as declarations.

 [Boolean - RFC 4506](https://tools.ietf.org/html/rfc4506#section-4.4)